 While stainless steel and aluminum are both strong materials, steel is typically stronger.
 However, because aluminum is lighter than steel, it has a higher strength to weight ratio.
-This makes aluminum an ideal choice when both strength and lightness and are needed.
+This makes aluminum an ideal choice when both strength and lightness are needed.

 Aluminum’s lightweight properties make it perfect for use in airplanes and skyscrapers.
 In fact, the majority of the world’s skyscrapers are made from aluminum today.
 Aluminum alloys developed to be stronger than pure aluminum can support the weight of heavy glass panes used to construct tall buildings.

-Aluminum is typically less expensive than stainless steel; however, both can be purchased at affordable prices and both are highly recyclable environmentally-efficient materials.
+Aluminum is typically less expensive than stainless steel; however, both can be purchased at affordable prices and are highly recyclable environmentally-efficient materials.

 4. Corrosion Resistance

 Both aluminum and stainless steel have corrosion resistant properties, but stainless has an edge because it is partially made of chromium.
 The chromium in stainless steel gives it what is essentially an invisible shield against corrosion.
 When stainless steel does rust, this protective layer takes the brunt of it.
 When the rust is scrubbed away, the chromium shield simply renews itself.

 Aluminum does not rust the same way steel does, but it does corrode.
 Aluminum also has a shield – a thin layer of aluminum oxide – that protects it from rust.
 However, this shield does not protect the metal from other forms of corrosion.